toakleaf/spectrogramJS/README.md

 1. Maybe fix the toolbar styling to be a bit more mobile friendly.

 2. Add vertical note line overlays option for easy pitch reference.

+3. Add text display tied to cursor location that gives frequency info.

+4. Add a pause button?

+5. Add a print feature?

 ## Getting Started